guest phd students

 To increase mobility among PhD students and to strengthen the collaboration with strategic partners, DTU offers the opportunity to take part in more formalized agreements on joint supervision.
 DTU has strategic framework agreements on joint supervision with the following universities:

 PhD students from the above-mentioned partner universities, coming to DTU for a research visit, will need to enter into a visiting scientist agreement with DTU.
-Also please consult the guidelines for guest researchers/guest PhDs.

 DTU wishes to strengthen the collaboration between DTU and our strategic partner institutions and bring together our unique teaching and research.
 To reach this goal DTU offers the possibility of PhD collaboration via joint supervision and joint publication.
+DTU does not currently have any double degree agreements with our strategic alliance partners.
+In future DTU will only enter into such agreements if it is of significant importance to the partner university.

 A partner University is the university with which DTU wishes to offer a double degree.